FAQ

 How do I test an agent?

 Evals.
-Define test cases in evals/*.yaml with LLM-judged assertions, run them with amodal eval, compare scores across models.
+Define test cases in evals/*.md with LLM-judged assertions, run them with amodal eval, compare scores across models.
 See Evals.

 Can automations run without the UI open?